 In general, every telecommunications network conceptually consists of three parts, or planes (so called because they can be thought of as being, and often are, separate overlay networks):

-control plane carries control information (also known as signalling).
+The control plane carries control information (also known as signalling).

-data plane or user plane or bearer plane carries the network's users traffic.
+The data plane or user plane or bearer plane carries the network's users traffic.

-management plane carries the operations and administration traffic required for network management.
+The management plane carries the operations and administration traffic required for network management.

 Example: the TCP/IP data network

 The data network is used extensively throughout the world to connect individuals and organizations.
 Data networks can be connected together to allow users seamless access to resources that are hosted outside of the particular provider they are connected to.
-The
+The Internet is the best example of many data networks from different organizations all operating under a single address space.

-TCP/IP networks are addressed using IP addresses.
+Terminals attached to TCP/IP networks are addressed using IP addresses.
 There are different types of IP address, but the most common is IP Version 4.
 Each unique address consists of 4 integers between 0 and 255, usually separated by dots when written down, e.g. 82.131.34.56.

 TCP/IP are the fundamental protocols that provide the control and routing of messages across the data network.
 There are many different network structures that TCP/IP can be used across to efficiently route messages, for example: